Performance Max Learning Phases: Why Campaigns Underperform at First

 Phase 4: Steady state (from day 21–28)

 The algorithm has converged.
 Performance oscillates around the actual value of the campaign.
-If that value falls below your target, the problem is not the learning phase — it is the foundation: budget, assets, landing pages, or audience strategy.
+If that value falls below your target, the problem is not the learning phase: it is the foundation: budget, assets, landing pages, or audience strategy.

 The three bottlenecks of the learning phase

 Three factors determine how long the learning phase lasts and how stable the outcome will be.
+All three are influenceable, but only if you understand them.

 Conversion volume.
 30 to 50 conversions in 30 days is the minimum for stable bidding models.
 Staying below this threshold keeps the algorithm in a permanent learning phase.
 Insufficient budget is the most common reason.

 Signal dimensionality.
-Audience times channel times asset times device times time-of-day times geography — that produces hundreds of thousands of combinations.
+Audience times channel times asset times device times time-of-day times geography, that produces hundreds of thousands of combinations.
 The more variables the algorithm must optimise simultaneously, the more data it needs.
 Separating asset groups by theme reduces complexity significantly.

 Conversion delay.
 The longer the purchase decision process, the longer the algorithm flies blind.
 For an online shop with impulse purchases, it is hours.
 For hotels or B2B services, 7 to 28 days can pass between first contact and conversion.
 During this time, the model lacks the feedback it needs to learn.